Poem 10: Fruit

 summer's lush humidity.

-compete with with little girls in heels
+with little girls in heels,

 awkwardly trying to strut